-The President's Engaged Scholarship Awards Program recognizes Texas Tech faculty from all disciplines who demonstrate exemplary and sustained commitment to engagement with community partners.
-Recognized faculty apply their teaching, research, or creative activity to address a significant community need or larger social issue, trying to find solutions that may improve the quality of life for individuals, families, and communities.
+The President's Engaged Scholarship Award recognizes Texas Tech faculty from all disciplines who demonstrate exemplary and sustained commitment to engagement with community partners.
+Recognized faculty apply their teaching, research, creative activity, or service to address a significant community need or larger societal issue, to help improve the quality of life for individuals, families, and communities.
 They actively collaborate with members of the community (locally, statewide, nationally, or globally), regarding them as equal partners in the process, sharing knowledge and expertise, and working together to generate new knowledge for the mutual benefit of both the community and the university.

 The President's Emerging Engaged Scholarship Award recognizes TTU faculty member or a faculty-staff team for a relatively new project or activity that demonstrates high potential for the advancement of engaged scholarship.
 The project or activity shows outstanding promise for having a significant impact on communities* and the university.
 The award recipient(s) must have a demonstrated interest in the need or issue that the project or activity seeks to address and, at a minimum, will have laid the foundation for the work and established relationships with partnering organizations.

-The award carries a monetary prize of $1,000.
+The award carries a monetary prize of $1,500.
 Funds may go to an individual or a project team.
-The award recipients will be recognized as part of the annual Regional Engaged Scholarship Symposium as well as the annual Faculty Honors Convocation.
+The award recipient(s) will be recognized as part of the annual Engaged Scholarship Symposium as well as the annual Faculty Honors Convocation.

-The President's Emerging Engaged Scholarship Award recognizes a faculty member or a team of faculty members at any stage of their career who have demonstrated outstanding promise in engaged scholarship with the development of a relatively new project or initiative that
+The President's Emerging Engaged Scholarship Award recognizes a faculty member or a team of faculty-staff members at any stage of their career who have demonstrated outstanding promise in engaged scholarship with the development of a relatively new project or activity that

-- applies disciplinary expertise and scholarship to an important problem or larger social issue;
+- applies disciplinary expertise and scholarship to an important problem or larger societal issue;

 - reflects a high level of involvement and partnership with members of external communities;